15-259/659 Probability and Computing (SPRING 2019), 12 Units

 Homework will go out each week on Friday.
 When the homework goes out, you already have all the material you need to do it that day.

 Homework will be due each week the following Friday at 1 p.m. (before recitation).
 Start early!
-You must get the homework in on time.
-If you have an emergency, please see the Head TA.
-(Note: HW 0 is an exception in its dates/times.)
+You must get the homework in on time because homework is graded Friday evenings.
+If you have an emergency, please see the TAs.
+(Note: HW 0 -- the Prerequisite Review -- is an exception in its dates/times.)

 You will find the homework on the class website.